 Over 25 million Ugandans are affected by indoor air pollution from dirty cooking.
 We're piloting programs to improve access to best-in-class stoves, which give off less smoke and cut fuel expenditures in half.
-We're also distributing briquettes, a green alternative to charcoal.

 We give women the opportunity to get a hands-on look at our stoves by making them available in local markets in Kampala.
 We also partner with schools, hospitals, churches, farmer's groups and corporations to market our stoves to employees and community groups.